 All five collector subagents return valid JSON payloads

-Confidence scoring produces expected RED/AMBER/GREEN for test data
+Confidence scoring produces expected RED/AMBER/GREEN on test data

 False positive logging pipeline writes to false-positives.jsonl

-Output brief renders correctly in target delivery channel
+Output brief renders correctly in the target delivery channel

 GREEN summary section appears even when no issues detected